OscarSantos1/dome_dot/README.md

 The frontend was built using React JS.
 Using the module axios to make the request to the api.
-The routing is done on this side, also.
+The routing is done on this side, also. **run 'export REACT_APP_API_URL=http://localhost:8080/api' before running the backend if running locally'**